sgrif/diesel.rs-website/src/guides/getting-started.md

 [`#[derive(Queryable)]`]: https://docs.diesel.rs/master/diesel/prelude/derive.Queryable.html
 [`#[derive(Selectable)]`]: https://docs.diesel.rs/master/diesel/prelude/derive.Selectable.html

-Typically the schema module isn't created by hand, it gets generated by diesel CLI.
+Typically the schema module isn't created by hand, it gets generated by Diesel CLI.
 When we ran `diesel setup`, a file called [diesel.toml] was created which tells Diesel to maintain a file at `src/schema.rs` for us.
 The file should look like this: